Gummy Smile Advice For Injectors

 Aesthetic medicine is a constantly evolving field with many treatments to explore.
 Once you’ve mastered the ‘cornerstone’ injectables, it’s natural to want to progress; Gummy smile treatments can be a great stepping stone to the world of more advanced aesthetics.

 Aesthetics doctor, dental surgeon and Harley Academy clinical trainer, Dr Janine Rothburn advises, “A gummy smile is when you smile and excessive gingival display caused by hyperactive upper lips elevator muscles.”

 This is a wonderful treatment for any qualified aesthetics practitioner to learn.
 However, it can be a particularly beneficial offering for cosmetic dentists with an interest in smile aesthetics.
 “Smile makeovers” have been gaining in popularity over the past few years and being able to offer gummy smile treatments fits well within this remit.

-Here Dr Janine answers some common questions about treating a gummy smile safely…
+Here Dr Janine answers some common questions about treating excessive gingival display safely…

 She believes that, “…any competent injector who understands facial anatomy and the associated musculature can treat a gummy smile.”